 Why You Should Trust Us

 Our team of obsessive riders and self-proclaimed "bike nerds" stay on top of the latest trends and models in mountain bike footwear.
-We spent days researching the newest and best models on the market before selecting 17 to purchase and test for this review.
-From the California foothills to the desert southwest, XC pedal fests to shuttle laps, each model was ridden for hundreds of miles of climbing, descending, and even a little walking.
+We spent days researching the newest and best models on the market before selecting our 18 test models.
+From the California foothills to the desert southwest, XC pedal fests to shuttle laps, each model was ridden for hundreds of miles of climbing and descending, and we even did a fair bit of hiking.
 Each shoe was ridden on its own in addition to numerous back to back switch-outs for head to head comparison.
-When testing concluded, we rated each model's power transfer, comfort, traction and walkability, weight, and durability.
+When testing concluded, we rated each model's power transfer, comfort, traction and walkability, weight, and durability to provide a concise overall score.

 Related: How We Tested Mountain Bike Shoes